INMAS-Math/Workshop-01/README.md

 Files can be copied (`cp`), moved (`mv`), or deleted (`rm`).
 Use `man` to get more information on these commands.
 Be cautious with the `rm` command as it does not ask for a confirmation of the deletion by default.

 Using a command line interface is often the preferred method for navigating directories, or projects with multiple files, especially when one is using a version control system such as `git`.

+## Credits
+Notebooks and curriculum originally developed by Emily Shinkle, Shinhae Park, Adriana Morales Miranda, and Luke Leisman, with additional original contributions from Martin Lacasse.
+Many INMAS TAs have since contributed significant updates and improvements.
+Sources are credited in individual notebooks.